Origin

 Asha started as a persona and memory layer: a handful of files that gave Claude persistent identity, voice constraints, and session continuity.
 Soul files, voice files, keeper context, a Memory scaffold.
 It worked, and then it kept collecting the workflows I actually wanted around it.

 The current repo is no longer just a persona wrapper.
-It is a plugin suite plus installer layer: shared identity content, session persistence, domain plugins, wrappers, hooks, and a harness-aware install model that targets both Claude Code and OpenAI Codex.
+It is a plugin suite plus installer layer: shared identity content, session persistence, domain plugins, wrappers, hooks, and a harness-aware install model that targets Claude Code, OpenAI Codex, and GitHub Copilot CLI.
 All of it now lives at pknull/asha.

 Current Shape